. . . consist of Board members and several community members dedicated to the cause.

 South Platte Committee

-One of our newest committees, the South Platte Committee will maintain open lines of communication with land managers of some of our favorite crags to keep access open, educate and encourage climbers to follow regulations like raptor closures, parking, and crag etiquette, and generally advocate for this special region of our state.
+The South Platte Committee will maintain open lines of communication with land managers of some of our favorite crags to keep access open, educate and encourage climbers to follow regulations like raptor closures, parking, and crag etiquette, and generally advocate for this special region of our state.
 To view the South Platte Climbing Area Management Plan, click here

-Another recently added committee, the mission of the Stewardship Committee is to protect the natural integrity of climbing areas in the Pikes Peak Region by working collaboratively to implement projects that ensure sustainable climbing access.
+The mission of the Stewardship Committee is to protect the natural integrity of climbing areas in the Pikes Peak Region by working collaboratively to implement projects that ensure sustainable climbing access.
 Project areas include Garden of the Gods, Shelf Road, Red Rock Canyon, and the South Platte.

 For information about the Stewardship Committee's upcoming projects and to get involved, keep an eye out for upcoming events!